Frequently Asked Questions

 Clinics are held on weekends from May through October.
-Check out our Clinic Schedule on our Clinic Information page to find a weekend that works for you!
+Check out our Clinic Schedule to find a weekend that works for you!

 What are the ranch facilities like?

-The ranch road leads to our camp area that includes electrical hook-ups for trailers and water for horses.
-Our event coordinator will welcome you anytime after 3pm and show you where to park your rig on Friday.
-Electric hook up for living quarter trailers are available for $30 per weekend.
-We also have several stalls available for an additional fee of $40 per weekend.
-Remember they are limited so reserve one right away if you are interested.
+The ranch road leads to our campsites, which include electrical hook-ups for trailers, and covered horse stables, which have water available for your horses.
+Campsites are available for $30 per weekend.
+We also have several stalls available for an additional fee of $20 per weekend.
+Please note that campsites and stalls are limited, so reserve one right away if you are interested.
 There is plenty of room for picket lines and portable fencing as well.

-The bunkhouse, the saloon and chuck wagon are central to the camp.
+The bunkhouse, the saloon, and the chuck wagon are central to the camp.
 Running water, hot showers, and flush toilets are located in the bath house.

 What is the food like?

-Home cooked at the fire pit in cast iron cookware, participants enjoy authentic ranch style meals, including our beef and local produce, seasonal fruits, and delicious desserts.
+Participants enjoy authentic home-cooked, ranch-style meals, including our beef and local produce, seasonal fruits, and delicious desserts.